Jane Torr

 Jane Torr is an Australian academic in the fields of early childhood language and literacy development in home and early childhood education and care settings.
 She is an honorary associate in the department of educational studies at Macquarie University, where she has been teaching and researching for over 30 years.
-Torr’s research draws on systemic functional linguistic theory to explore the relationship between context and meaning in adult-child interactions, and the implications for children’s learning.
+Torr's research draws on systemic functional linguistic theory to explore the relationship between context and meaning in adult-child interactions, and the implications for children's learning.
 She has published over 50 peer-reviewed journal articles and book chapters, as well as publications in professional journals.

 Biography

 In 1976 Torr completed an undergraduate degree at the University of New South Wales majoring in English literature.
 Her Honours thesis took as its subject the medieval English mystic Margery Kempe.
 Torr completed a graduate diploma in linguistics at University College London in 1978.
 She then undertook her PhD studies at the University of Sydney under the supervision of M. A. K. Halliday in the department of linguistics.
 Her doctoral research focused on the language development of infants in the first two years of life.

 In 1984 Torr was appointed as a tutor at the department of English and linguistics at Macquarie University.
-In 1990 Torr moved to the Institute of Early Childhood at Macquarie University, serving as the head of the institute from 2007-2009.
+In 1990 Torr moved to the Institute of Early Childhood at Macquarie University, serving as the head of the institute from 2007 to 2009.
 Her research has been funded by grants including Australian Research Council Discovery grants and Macquarie University External Collaborative Grants.
 She retired in 2014 and continues her active research program in an honorary capacity exploring the language and literacy environments experienced by infants in early childhood education and care centres.

 Major contributions

 Linguistics

 Torr has employed systemic functional linguistic theory to undertake research in an area of national and international concern: the quality of early childhood education and care programs for children aged from birth to five years.
 Her efforts to record rich infant interactions were recognised by the Australian Research Council (ARC) in 2014 when the project 'Investigating educator-infant talk and infant-peer interactions in Long Day Care' was awarded an ARC grant worth AU$258,000.00 (Chief Investigators: Sheila Degotardi, Jane Torr, and Benjamin Bradley).
-This research has found an association between the professional qualifications of early childhood educators and their language choices when addressing infants, including their patterns of questioning, reasoning, and directing infants’ behaviour.
+This research has found an association between the professional qualifications of early childhood educators and their language choices when addressing infants, including their patterns of questioning, reasoning, and directing infants' behaviour.

 Torr's 2008-2010 project 'Creche care and bilingual language and literacy development for children of newly arrived parents attending English language program' received $98,500 from Industry partners Lady Gowrie Child Centre NSW and NSW Adult Migrant English Service.